How Much Do Ophthalmic Technicians Make?

 When seeking employment as an ophthalmic medical technician, one final factor is which industries and work environments hire and pay the most.

-Here are five industries with the highest levels of employment for ophthalmic medical technicians, as well as their annual salaries and hourly rates (BLS May 2021):
+Here are five industries with the highest levels of employment for ophthalmic medical technicians (BLS May 2023, the latest data available as of October 2025):

 These figures show that while physicians’ offices are the top employers in terms of numbers, the industries offering the highest pay to ophthalmic medical technicians are outpatient care centers and general medical and surgical hospitals.

-As for the highest salaries, here are the five top-paying industries for ophthalmic medical technicians (BLS May 2021):
+As for the highest salaries, here are the five top-paying industries for ophthalmic medical technicians (BLS May 2023, the latest data available as of October 2025):

 Interestingly, outpatient care centers offer the highest pay and the fifth-highest employment levels.
 This could be a lucrative industry for aspiring ophthalmic medical technicians to focus their job searches.